Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence and uniqueness for the linearized approximate system

 \subsubsection{Control of the divergence and curl}

 The estimates we need here are essentially the same as those in Section \ref{divcurlkk} but without considering the time differentiated quantities.
-Firstly, since \eqref{compars delta and A} in Lemma \ref{small quantities} remains true with $\Ak$ replaced by $\Ark$, then
+First, since \eqref{compars delta and A} in Lemma \ref{small quantities} remains true with $\Ak$ replaced by $\Ark$, then